 Prior to the Club for Growth, David was a partner at Mayer Brown, LLP in Washington, DC.

 David graduated from the University of Chicago Law School in 1983, and Yale University, BA, cum laude, in 1980.
-He and his wife, Ruthie, are the proud parents of Ellie age 20 and Davey age 17.
+He is the proud father of two adult children, Ellie and Davey.